shivamMg/trie/README.md

 results = tri.Search(key, trie.WithMaxEditDistance(2), // An edit can be insert, delete, replace
 	trie.WithEditOps())
 for _, res := range results.Results {
-	fmt.Println(res.Key, res.EditCount) // EditCount is number of edits needed to convert to [the tree] }
+	fmt.Println(res.Key, res.EditDistance) // EditDistance is number of edits needed to convert to [the tree] }
 // Output (results not more than 2 edits away from [the tree]):
 // [the] 1